Vintti logo

 To claim these credits, taxpayers must complete Form 8863 and file it with their annual tax return.
 Eligibility depends on the taxpayer's income level and the type of educational expenses incurred.
 When criteria are met, these credits offer excellent tax relief for students pursuing higher education and workers aiming to boost their career opportunities.

-Understanding Form 8863: Education Credits (American Opportunity and Lifetime Learning Credits)
+Understanding Form 8863: Education Tax Credits Explained

 Form 8863 is filed to calculate and claim two higher education tax credits - the AOC and the LLC.
 This form determines eligibility and the amount of credits that can be claimed to reduce taxes owed.